Health Center Program Site Visit Protocol

 Health Resources and Services Administration (HRSA) site visits support the effective oversight of the Health Center Program.
 Operational Site Visits (OSVs) provide an objective assessment and verification of the status of each Health Center Program awardee or look-alike’s compliance with the statutory and regulatory requirements of the Health Center Program.
 In addition, HRSA conducts site visits to assess and verify look-alike initial designation applicants for compliance with Health Center Program requirements to inform initial designation determinations.

-The Health Center Program Site Visit Protocol (SVP) will be the tool for assessing compliance with Health Center Program requirements during OSVs.
+The Health Center Program Site Visit Protocol (SVP) is the tool for assessing compliance with Health Center Program requirements during OSVs.
 The SVP is designed to provide HRSA the information necessary to perform its oversight responsibilities using a standard and transparent methodology that aligns with the Compliance Manual.
 Learn more about the SVP:

 - Introduction (PDF – 468 KB)